tracefree/prosper_sample/README.md

 ## Build
 ### Unix

-Requirements: You need to have installed SDL3 and Vulkan SDK on your system.
+Requirements: You need to have installed SDL3, Vulkan SDK, and the Vulkan utility libraries on your system.

 Clone the repository and execute the following commands with a terminal inside the directory: